bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

 ## Listing the uploaded files of an app

 Wondering how many files belong to an app?
 Get a list of them with the [relevant Bitrise API](https://api-docs.bitrise.io/) using the `GET` method.
+Please note that the maximum number of files is 50.

 The required parameter is: